-The Stearns Center for Teaching and Learning has a robust set of resources for supporting faculty and student success in the fall.
+The Stearns Center for Teaching and Learning has a robust set of resources for supporting faculty and student success.

 Teaching In Person